GIST-microbiome/GIST.github/README.md

  ## Mediation analysis between Risk stratifications and liver metastasis

- The script "mediation_effect.r" is the original code for the mediation analysis.We hypothesize that the only intermediate variable between risk and liver metastasis is the adjuvant imatinib.
+ The script "mediation_effect.r" is the original code for the mediation analysis.

+ We hypothesize that the only intermediate variable between risk and liver metastasis is the adjuvant imatinib.

  For 95% CI caculation, we utilized the Bias Corrected and Accelerated (BCa) Bootstrap resampling method.

- If you need more details please contact me via email:

- yanzeli95@gmail.com;
- yanze.li@aalto.fi;
- D202081632@hust.edu.cn

  Our over all study design: